Klagarge/BachelorThesis-OTSecurity/04-resources/poster/poster.typ

     }, width: 75%)]

-    To protect against this attack, the system should integrate a security in the message, like rolling codes or an encrypted counter with a private key.
+    To protect against such an attack, the system should integrate a security mechanism as part of the message, like for example a rolling code or an encrypted counter signed with a private key.

     // ---------
     // - STACK -
     // ---------
-    #v(3cm)
+    #v(2.5cm)
     == Stack
     #set text(size: 9pt)
     #table(